Trump celebrates acquittal, denounces 'vicious' political opponents in post-impeachment insult blitz

 He refused to concede any wrongdoing, again describing his July 25 phone call with Ukrainian President Volodymyr Zelenskiy that launched a series of events leading to his impeachment as "perfect" and "a very good call."

 "I know bad phone calls," Trump said, and that conversation was not one.
-Trump added, “I’ve done things wrong in my life, I will admit, not purposely, but I've done things wrong."
+He added, “I’ve done things wrong in my life, I will admit, not purposely, but I've done things wrong."

 The acquittal topped off what is shaping up to be a very good week for Trump.
 It began Monday, as he seized on the reporting meltdown in the Democratic caucuses in Iowa to launch attacks on the Democratic Party's competence and trustworthiness.
 On Tuesday, hours ahead of his speech, a new Gallup poll indicated the highest approval rating of his presidency.